garbageOscar/PasswordGenerator/README.md

 ***(boolean) Would you like extended ASCII characters (ride or die)?

 (Again, the user must FULLY TYPE either TRUE or FALSE.
-FALSE is recommended.
-My cheese dicked, half assed solution that crashes is infinitely greater than what you fucking idiots have.)
+FALSE is recommended -- for now.)

 TAKE THIS SHIT AND FORK IT.
 TAKE THE IDEA AND THE IMPLICATIONS OF THE CODE PRESENTED.
 STOP BEING EITHER LAZY OR FUCKING DUMB.